monadicsystems/monadicsystems.github.io/post7.md

 Recently, I've been playing around with [redbean](https://redbean.dev/).
 Redbean is a highly portable web server written in Lua with support for [Lua Server Pages](https://redbean.dev/#lua).
 I really like the idea of Lua Server Pages because of their simplicity and ease of use.
 It reminded me of PHP.

-I wanted to see if server pages could be implemented with Haskell.
-What would server pages look like in Haskell and how would they compare to server page implementations in other languages?
+I wanted to see if Haskell Server Pages (HSPs) could be implemented with [Okapi](https://www.okapi.wiki/).
+What would they look like, how would they function, and how would they compare to server pages in other languages?

 ## Haskell Server Pages in the Past